Date: Wed, 3 Apr 2002 16:11:03 +0200

 lighting), and audience was seated facing each other (and up three

-tiers) across the sand corridor, a configuration as they often have
+tiers) across the sand corridor, a configuration as they often have it

 at La Mama in new york.
 Music was played live by a small band, directed